vtdanh0701/Zero-Bug/README.md

 ![Usecase](https://user-images.githubusercontent.com/50365909/68641794-ca26e500-04c0-11ea-929b-6be003df1746.png)

 ## Future Implementation
-First feature I would love to add is a messenger for all user to contact with each other.
+The first feature I would love to add is a messenger for all users to contact with each other.
-I also would like to add a new feed and a notification system using GraphQL subcription.
+I also would like to add a new feed and a notification system using GraphQL subscription.

 ## Build With